pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 The document explaining the hardware details of the expansion board can be found `here <https://github.com/WiPy/WiPy/blob/master/docs/User_manual_exp_board.pdf>`_.

-The pinout for the expansion board can be found in the :ref:'datasheets <expansion-board>' section.
+The pinout for the expansion board can be found in chapter :ref:`datasheets`

 .. _connecting_over_usb: